opentraveldata/opentraveldata/opentraveldata/README.md

   either of the two sources, depending where the mistake is.
-* optd_airline_diff_w_rfd.csv is the list of the differences of airline names, as on one hand in optd_airline_best_known_so_far.csv, and on the other hand from Amadeus RFD (which originates from IATA in the first place).
+* optd_airline_diff_w_rfd.csv is the list of the differences of airline names, as on one hand in optd_airline_best_known_so_far.csv, and on the other hand from reference data (based on publicly available international standard such as some IATA data; see the URL below for such a publicly available data source).
   That file is meant to be a safenet when incorporating updates from either source.
 Any update should be checked against the reality, first thanks to IATA search page (http://www.iata.org/publications/Pages/code-search.aspx),